taviks/taviks/README.txt

 prompts4all        A free and open-source library of AI prompts
                    https://github.com/taviks/prompts4all

-idea-folder        A simple approach to creating and managing ideas
+idea-folder        A simple approach to capturing and managing ideas
                    https://github.com/taviks/idea-folder